The Taquito Diet

 The taco could change your life! ¡Creélo!
 Believe, Comdres!

 1. Start with 3 corn tortillas.

-We’re all about eating more whole grains and these thousand year old tortillas are a great low calorie, flavor-packed vehicle for all things deliciosa!
+We’re all about eating more whole grains and these thousand year old tortillas are a great low calorie, whole-grain, flavor-packed vehicle for all things deliciosa!

 2. Make a sassy sofrito.